rust-lang/rust/text/0000-simd-infrastructure.md

 - arithmetic
 - conversions

+All of these intrinsics are imported via an `extern` directive similar to the process for pre-existing intrinsics like `transmute`, however, the SIMD operations are provided under a special ABI:
+`platform-intrinsic`.
+Use of this ABI (and hence the intrinsics) is initially feature-gated under the `platform_intrinsics` feature name.
+Why `platform-intrinsic` rather than say `simd-intrinsic`?
+There are non-SIMD platform-specific instructions that may be nice to expose (for example, Intel defines an `_addcarry_u32` intrinsic corresponding to the `ADC` instruction).

 ### Shuffles & element operations

 One of the most powerful features of SIMD is the ability to rearrange